 Located on the eastern corner of the South Male Atoll, the tiny island is one of the best places to encounter sharks and other marine life.
 Turtle snorkelling is quite famous here.
 Male is located at a distance of 30 kilometres north of Guraidhoo, and it is accessible only via boat.

-Diving in Maldives caters to all levels, but it more suitable for intermediate or divers that have prior experience.
+Diving in the Maldives caters to all levels but is more suitable for intermediate or divers that have prior experience.
 This is due to tricky, unpredictable currents and depths that the divers will have to face.
 Usually, these excursions last for one hour or so.
 There are also dive sites that are suitable for beginners to experience.
 So, be mindful to research extensively before you dive into the serene depths of the ocean.

 Compare quotes from upto 3 travel agents for free